 CHARACTER & LEADERSHIP

-Character development is the process that builds and reinforces traits that form a cadet candidate’s commitment to personal excellence and produces quality officers to lead the Air Force.
+Character development is the process which builds and reinforces a cadet candidate’s commitment to integrity, service, and personal excellence; qualities necessary to lead in the Air Force.

-The Prep School’s progressive character development training also gives cadet candidates the opportunity to participate in guest speaker lectures and discussions, attend the Academy’s National Character and Leadership Symposium (NCLS) and become involved in various community service projects.
-Cadet candidates have many opportunities to build character through service – each year they devote hundreds, if not thousands of hours to serving the Academy and local communities.
+The Prep School’s progressive character development training also gives cadet candidates the opportunity to participate in guest speaker lectures and discussions, attend the Academy’s National Character and Leadership Symposium (NCLS), and become involved in various community service projects throughout the Academy and local community.
+Cadet candidates have many opportunities to build character through service.
 Past efforts include:

-Cadet candidates also take part in Healthy Relationship training and learn about policies regarding sexual harassment and discrimination.
-Ultimately, the Prep School is laying the foundation for cadet candidates to succeed at the Academy and starts them on the path to becoming leaders of character.
+Cadet candidates are also exposed to culture and climate initiatives.
+They take part in Healthy Relationship training, learn about Sexual Assault Prevention and Response, and engage in diversity and inclusion dialogue with faculty and staff.
+Ultimately, the Prep School is laying the foundation for cadet candidates to succeed at the Academy as aspiring leaders of character.